smile2049/spring-boot-flyway-migrate/README.md

 Generated migrations won't contain destructive commands.
 If you want to use these you'll need to add them manually, though please see Flyway documentation about *lack of support for downward migrations* and *maintaining backwards compatibility* between your project and database. [link](http://flywaydb.org/documentation/faq.html#downgrade)

-Migrations are generated in the format expected by Spring Boot and to the location specified in the project configuration, including profile and vendor specific locations. [link](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html#howto-execute-flyway-database-migrations-on-startup)
+Migrations are generated in the format/location expected by Spring Boot. [link](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html#howto-execute-flyway-database-migrations-on-startup)

 Because of this generated migrations will be *run against your database automatically* on Spring Boot project startup if you have Flyway as a project dependency. [link](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html#howto-execute-flyway-database-migrations-on-startup)

+The plugin's commands use your project's compiled classes and files, so please ensure your project is built before running them.

 ## Database support

 **Hibernate** https://developer.jboss.org/wiki/SupportedDatabases2<br/>
 **Flyway** http://flywaydb.org/documentation/

-Dependencies for MySQL and H2 are included, additional dependencies can be added to your project as needed ([maven](https://maven.apache.org/guides/mini/guide-configuring-plugins.html#Using_the_dependencies_Tag)).
+Dependencies for MySQL and H2 are included, additional dependencies can be added to your project as needed. [maven](https://maven.apache.org/guides/mini/guide-configuring-plugins.html#Using_the_dependencies_Tag)

 ## Links